 The N*-LC to be used as an asymmetric solvent is prepared by adding a small amount of chiral compound, which serves as a chiral dopant, into a nematic LC (Figure 1).
-The formation of a N*-LC is recognized when the Schlieren texture characteristic of the nematic LC changes into a striated Schlieren or a fingerprint texture as seen under a polarized optical microscope (POM).
+The formation of a N*-LC is recognized when the Schlieren texture characteristic of the nematic LC changes into a striated Schlieren or a fingerprint texture, visualized by polarized optical microscope (POM).
 The distance between the striae corresponds to half the helical pitch of the N*-LC.
-Note that as the degree of twisting in the N*-LC increases, the observed helical pitch is reduced.
+As the degree of twisting in the N*-LC increases, the observed helical pitch is reduced.

 The helical pitch of the N*-LC can be adjusted by two methods: changing the concentration or changing the twisting ability of the chiral dopant.
 It should be noted however that changing the concentration of the chiral dopant affects the mesophase temperature region of the N*-LC.
 Namely, it becomes narrower as the dopant concentration increases, eventually resulting in destruction of the mesophase when the concentration reaches a critical value.
 As a result, the alternative approach of using a chiral compound with greater twisting ability is employed.
 Axially chiral binaphthyl derivatives are good candidates for chiral dopants,15 since they have been reported to possess larger twisting abilities than asymmetric carbon containing chiral compounds.16 (R)- & (S)-1,1′-bi-naphthyl-2,2′-di-[para-(trans-4-n-pentylcyclohexyl) phenoxy-1-hexyl]ether were synthesized through Williamson etherification reactions of optically pure (R)-(+)- and (S)-(-)-1,1′-bi-2- naphthols respectively which have been functionalized with phenylcyclohexyl derivatives.
 These materials will be referred to as (R)- and (S)-PCH506-Binol (Figure 2).
 The substituent is composed of a phenylcyclohexyl (PCH) moiety, an n-pentyl group (5 carbon chain), and a hexamethylene chain linked with an ether-type oxygen atom, [-(CH2)6O- , 06], and thus abbreviated as PCH506.